bryant1410/HIDE/README.md

 Thanks to a group of [crowd funders at IndieGoGo](http://www.indiegogo.com/projects/cactus-ide/), HIDE is open source, licensed under the terms of the MIT License.

+###History
+Project was actively developed for almost a year by @as3boyan.
+(Summer 2013 - Summer 2014).
+It's pretty huge project, and there is not much IDEs made purely on web technologies.
+@misterpah gave this project great starting boost with making starting menu and choosing Bootstrap framework as main framework for GUI.
+After that it was maintained mostly by @as3boyan. @misterpah decided to develop it's own IDE for Haxe, named Haxe Studio.

+@NickHolder did amazing job on outline panel(types, scope of functions and variables, sorting).

+###Architechture controversy
+At start @as3boyan and @misterpah worked on one branch(master).
+@as3boyan and @misterpah argued a lot on plugin system implementation(which was requirement from Haxe Foundation).
+@as3boyan and @misterpah implemented their own plugin systems.
+Then @as3boyan decided to integrate everything into the core. @misterpah didn't agreed with this decision.
+Anyway, they both worked on different branches.

+>Most IDEs integrate basic functionality to the core, for performance and stability reasons.
+And having lots of plugins, makes it harder to manage dependencies.

+###Project funding
+$2,740USD(including 7% fees) were equally split between two developers: @as3boyan and @misterpah.

 Google Plus:
 [HIDE Google Plus page](https://plus.google.com/113245482496557815887)